Japan in November is a special time of year – crimson and golden autumn leaves meet winter illuminations

 3. Ginkgo Leaves (Momiji)

 Throughout Tokyo, golden colors start to appear with the arrival of yellow ginkgo leaves in November.
-One of the top spots to enjoy these leaves in Tokyo is Jingu Gaien, the Ginkgo tree-lined avenue located near Gaienmae station, and the site of Meiji Jingu Gaien Ginkgo Festival which has been celebrated annually in November since 1997.
+One of the top spots to enjoy these leaves in Tokyo is Jingu Gaien, the Ginkgo tree-lined avenue located near Gaienmae station, and the site of Meiji Jingu Gaien Ginkgo Festival, which has been celebrated annually in November since 1997.

 Other sites to enjoy Ginkgo leaves in Tokyo include Yoyogi Park, Marunouchi, and Showa Memorial Park near Tachikawa Station, which is also a top spot for autumn leaves from mid-November, with its stunning avenue of ginkgo trees.